-- (i) a Customer Segregated Account for customers that trade futures and options on futures listed on US futures exchanges; - (ii) a 30.7 Account for customers that trade futures and options on futures listed on foreign boards of trade: and - (iii) a Cleared Swaps Customer Account for customers trading swaps that are cleared on a derivatives clearing organization (DCO) registered with the Commission.
+- (i) a Customer Segregated Account for customers that trade futures and options on futures listed on US futures exchanges. - (ii) a 30.7 Account for customers that trade futures and options on futures listed on foreign boards of trade: and - (iii) a Cleared Swaps Customer Account for customers trading swaps that are cleared on a derivatives clearing organization (DCO) registered with the Commission.

-DBSI does not clear swaps; as a result, the following discussion will address the first two types of accounts, products and related regulations.
 The requirement to maintain these separate accounts reflects the different risks posed by the different products.
-Cash, securities and other collateral (collectively, funds) required to be held in one type of account, e.g., the Customer Segregated Account, may not be commingled with funds required to be held in another type of account, e.g., the 30.7 Account, except as the Commission may permit by order.
+Cash, securities, and other collateral (collectively, funds) required to be held in one type of account, e.g., the Customer Segregated Account, may not be commingled with funds required to be held in another type of account, e.g., the 30.7 Account, or the Cleared Swaps Customer account, except as the Commission may permit by order.